How the Corrections Career Can Impact the Families of Officers

 Below is a list of items that your family will likely not be mentally prepared for right off the bat.
 These are the changes and sacrifices to be aware of when accepting a role as a correctional officer.
-Your family members will struggle grasping the reality of:
+Your family members will struggle to grasp the reality of:

 - Understanding why your family’s established rhythms, traditions, and practices will be affected by the nature and demands of corrections work